 My husband and I have four children and at the current time we have two living with us in Australia (my homeland) and two in Sweden (my husband’s homeland).
 Our oldest daughter headed back to her childhood country in 2013.
 Then the second one followed!
 It is truly hard on my mama-heart to be so far from my girls.
-One time when my oldest flew back to Sweden I had six sobbing sessions.
+One time when my oldest flew back to Sweden I had six deep broken sobbing sessions.
 On that one day.

 I have learned however that you can survive, and you can have a beautiful relationship across distance.
 There are various strategies to keep the bond and I’m going to tell you what has helped most.
 If you have far away kids I hope this encourages you.
 Right now I am visiting our older two daughters in Sweden and it’s a perfect time to write this!

 My husband and I constantly meet other parents whose kids moved away once they grew up.
 Flights are cheap and adventures await, so off they go, and sometimes stay.
 In our case, we actually expected it to happen since we are from two different countries, and because while we were raising our children we moved as a family across three continents.
 We lived some time in Sweden, Australia, and China.
 But we know many people who have lived their whole life in the one place and their kids have also gone off far away.
 We also know a lot of families who have moved to other countries for work and eventually their kids moved back to their passport country.

 As parents, our job is to cheer our kids on for being awesome adventurers and to be intentional in how we stay in contact.
 Think of these relationships like a precious plant that needs regular watering to avoid drying out or wilting.